 Wrinkles and fine lines are normal and nothing to be ashamed of.
 As the body ages, the skin tends to lose its elasticity and sag.
-Skin, after all, is an organ and like all other organs, it deteriorates with age.
+Skin, after all, is an organ – and like all other organs, it deteriorates with age.
 Even though wrinkles and fine lines are normal, they can still look awful and make us appear dull and tired.
-There are of course cures for this, for example, mild wrinkling can be cured by certain creams while deep-set wrinkles require surgeries or injections.
+There are cures for this.
+For example, mild wrinkling can be cured by certain creams while deep-set wrinkles require surgeries or injections.
 Here are some tips for all the moms out there to prevent premature wrinkling and manage wrinkles.

 Hydrate and moisturize!

 I cannot stress this enough.
 You must drink at least 2 liters of water a day to keep up with the minimum requirements of water that your body has.
 When your skin cells are filled with water, they appear plump and tight and thus can mask any wrinkles you have and make you look younger.
 On a related note, also apply moisturizer to your face daily before you go to bed.
 Moisturizing also achieves the same effect as drinking water, through the same logic.
 Hydrating and moisturizing can make your skin supple, soft and youthful.